CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.5 Development and use of professional applications.md

 #### CON.5.A4 Introducing users to the application

 Users and administrators MUST be guided to the proper use and administration of the application, including its security features.
-This should include policies and procedures for using and administering the application, training and briefing, manuals and online help, and key user support.
+This should include policies and procedures for using and administering the application, training and briefing, manuals and online help, and user support from key users.

 #### CON.5.A5 Secure operation of a specialized application [IT operation]